On bulk deviations for the local behavior of random interlacements: Notation and some useful facts

 \n Actually, a more general identity than (\ref{1.13}) is known under the assumption of ``finiteness of the gauge'', see (2.2) and (1.10) of \cite{LiSzni15}.
+It has close links to the Dirichlet form, see Corollary 4.2 of \cite{LiSzni15}.
 We also refer to Lemma 3.1 of \cite{ChiaNitz19} for perturbation identities for the expression under the exponential in the right member of (\ref{1.13}).
 Formula (\ref{1.13}) will suffice for our purpose here, and we will use it recurrently throughout this article.

 We now briefly recall some facts about {\it tilted interlacements} from \cite{LiSzni14}.
 We will mainly use tilted interlacements in Section 4, when implementing the change of probability method to derive our main asymptotic lower bound on $\IP[\cA_N]$ (with $\cA_N$ as in (\ref{0.7})).
 With $\wt{f}$ and $\wt{V}$ as in (\ref{1.6}), one knows from the proof of (2.7) of \cite{LiSzni14} that